 To promote transparency, the Accountable Entity shall publish notice of contract awards.
-A notice must be published at least monthly on the Accountable Entity website and identify the contracts signed within the last 30 days including contracts awarded by Limited Bidding, Direct Contracting, and Sole Source Selection procedures.
+A notice must be published at least monthly on the Accountable Entity website.
+On the Accountable Entity's website, contracts signed within the last 30 days must be listed, including contracts awarded by Limited Bidding, Direct Contracting, and Sole Source Selection procedures.
 For each contract, the Accountable Entity shall identify and describe the procurement, and disclose the name of the winning Offeror, the base price, the base period, and the duration and price of the option periods, if fixed in the contract.
 If the option periods and price are not fixed, then the fact that the contract has option periods in addition to the base period should be noted.
-The notice may be in a table format or other format at the discretion of the
+The notice may be in a table format or other format at the discretion of the Accountable Entity.
+The language of the notices shall follow the language requirements of this PPG.

-&lt;sup>12 Dollar Thresholds are defined in Attachment B, PPG Dollar Threshold Matrix.
+Dollar Thresholds are defined in Attachment B, PPG Dollar Threshold Matrix.